-On May 9, 2019, the Company completed a non-brokered private placement and issued 16,912,000 units at a price of \$0.08 for gross proceeds of \$1,352,960.
+On May 9, 2019, the Company completed a non-brokered private placement and issued 16,912,000 units at a price of \$0.08 per unit for gross proceeds \$1,352,960.
 Each unit consists of one common share and one common share purchase warrant.
-Each purchase warrant is exercisable for a period of two years at a price of \$0.12.
-The Company incurred \$19,409 in share issuance costs.
+Each whole common share purchase warrant is exercisable into one common share for a period of two years from closing at a price of \$0.12 per share.
+The Company incurred a total of \$19,404 in share issuance costs related to the private placement.
+The warrants were allocated a value of \$nil using the residual value allocation method.

 On October 18, 2019, the Company completed a non-brokered flow-through private placement and issued 500,000 units at a price of \$0.10 for gross proceeds of \$50,000.
 Each unit consists of one flow-through common share and one common share purchase warrant.
 Each purchase warrant is exercisable for two years at a price of \$0.12.
-The Warrants are subject to an acceleration provision: if the shares close at \$0.20 or more for ten consecutive trading days on the TSX-Venture Exchange the Company has the right to accelerate the expiry; giving notice via news release.
+The Warrants are subject to an acceleration provision: if the shares close at \$0.20 or more for ten consecutive trading days on the TSX-Venture Exchange, the Company has the right to accelerate the expiry.
+A flow-through premium liability of \$22,500 was recognized in respect of these flow-through shares.